mynameisflorian/shell-scripting-guide/README.md

 4) **Use "local" variables** in functions
     * Without the local specifier, any variables declared within a function are global variables.
+    * shell scripts use dynamic scoping, meaning that a function can access the calling function's variables
+      * in other words, if function "a" calls function "b", function "b" can modify the variables that belong to "a" -- even if "a" has declared them as local
+      * using local prevents that function from mangling the variables of the function that called it
+      * see the section on dynamic scoping for more information (todo)

 5) **Validate application and function inputs**
    * My prefered validation is to use a series of || expressions.